chen5656/mfe_demo/instructions.md

     Remote Angular app:
         cd ../remote-angular-app && ng generate component csv-viewer Update csv-viewer.component.html, csv-viewer.component.ts and csv-viewer.component.scss
-        Update

 7. Configure the Module Federation for each application.
     Update the vite.config.ts for remote react app Update the vite.config.ts for main app
     cd ../remote-angular-app && ng add @angular-architects/module-federation --project remote-angular-app --port 4200 (using webpack this time)
-    Configure the webpack.config.js file for the Angular app to expose our CSV viewer component:
+    Configure the webpack.config.js file for the Angular app to expose our CSV viewer component.
+    **Add import 'zone.js' and mount function to the component.**
+    Add wrapAngularComponent.ts

 8. fix the linter errors by installing the necessary type definitions: cd ../remote-react-app && npm install -D @types/node